alpiepho/scoreboard_tn2/README.md

 ### Known Issue

 A PWA on iPhone requires internet access to launch the first time.
-However, once it is running, the application will work fine without and internet connection.
+However, once it is running, the application will work fine without and an internet connection.

 ## About
 My flutter version of a Scoreboard application.